UPDATE: G’day, AndThenTheresPhysics readers!

 Reader, check it.
 Try to get past the first paragraph below, in which Ken declares his unfamiliarity with the concept of quoting.
-Indulge his clumsy substitution of ‘prove’ for ‘show evidence for; confirm.’† That’s just the beginning of this encyclopedia of ignorance.
-It gets stupider (my emphasis) and stupidererer.
+Excuse his clumsy substitution of ‘prove’ for ‘show evidence for; confirm.’† That’s just the beginning of this encyclopedia of ignorance.
+It gets stupider (my emphasis) and stupidererer:

 I also came across a comment on another article that may also indicate an issue related to how some interpret the scientific method.
 I’ll paraphrase as I don’t want to plagiarise what someone else has said, but it was essentially